Azure/bicep-registry-modules/CONTRIBUTING.md

 Once the module files are validated locally, you can commit your changes and open a pull request.
 You must link the new module proposal in the pull request description if you are trying to add a new module.
 Adding or updating multiple modules is not supported and will cause a failure in the pull request validation CI, so please only add or change one module at a time.

+### Optional: Enable Auto Generation with GitHub Actions

+Enable optional GitHub Workflows in your fork to enable auto-generation of assets with our [GitHub Action](/.github/workflows/push-auto-generate.yml).
+In order to trigger GitHub Actions after auto-generation, [add a GitHub PAT](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) as a secret in your forked repository called `PAT`.
+This `PAT` should NOT include the `workflow` scope.

 ## Publishing a module

 Once your pull request is approved and merged to the `main` branch, a GitHub workflow will be triggered to publish the module to the Bicep registry automatically.